ajithk444/ICOTravel_Flutter/README.md

-# ICOTravel - Vehicl Live Tracking App
+# ICOTravel - Vehicle Live Tracking App

 This project is used to track the members of a cab and its location live.
 It uses firebase for database and file storage.